phylum-dev/phylum-ci/docs/integrations/github_actions.md

 ## Exit Codes

 The Phylum analysis job/step will return a zero (0) exit code when it completes successfully and a non-zero code otherwise.
-The full and current list of exit codes, with explanations, is [documented here][exit_codes].
+The full and current list of exit codes is [documented here][exit_codes].

 [exit_codes]: https://github.com/phylum-dev/phylum-ci?tab=readme-ov-file#exit-codes